samueldiasjw/PokeAPIGame/README.md

 ## Account
 Create an account.
 Log into the account and view the account as well as making the necessary changes.
 This part is organized with a database, thus applying Maven with the dependency "mysql-connector-java".

-At the and I am HAPPY to learn all this things about the world that I love ❤️.
+At the end I am HAPPY to learn all this things about the world that I love ❤️.